dmfay/massive-js/docs/queries.md

 ## where

 `where` lets you write your own prepared statement-style `WHERE` clause.
 While the criteria object is extremely flexible, it does have limitations: it won't perform operations such as `LEFT()` or `SUBSTRING()`, it can't set up subqueries, and so forth.
 For those contingencies, or if you just really want to write it yourself (we don't judge), there's `where`.
+Like `find`, `where` always returns a results array, even if it's empty.

 ```javascript
 db.tests.where(